aitoroses/floxide/docs/architecture/node-lifecycle-methods.md

 ## Conclusion

-The node lifecycle methods in the Flowrs framework provide a powerful pattern for implementing workflow nodes with clear separation of concerns.
+The node lifecycle methods in the Floxide framework provide a powerful pattern for implementing workflow nodes with clear separation of concerns.
 By following this pattern, developers can create maintainable, testable, and flexible workflow components.

 For more detailed information on the node lifecycle methods, refer to the [Node Lifecycle Methods ADR](../adrs/0008-node-lifecycle-methods.md).